 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-How to take your business plan to the next level
+3 essential questions to take your business to the next level

 This is force #1 of the 7 Forces of Business Mastery: Know Where You Really Are and Create an Effective Business Map.

 That’s right.
 You need to stop focusing on how to set up a business plan and instead focus on how to create a business map.
 Watch the video below to discover the power of the business map plan through the eyes of one business owner who attended Business Mastery.

 A business map looks at your business in terms of roles, responsibilities and standards.
 It’s not just a way to get from point A to point B or to achieve certain goals – it’s an in-depth look at what’s working or not working in your business and a path to make changes or improvements that will achieve greater success.

 A business map allows for a top-down view of how your business works.
 It does more than just identify where you want company growth to be in two years or how hiring a sales team will lead to greater profits.
 Instead, it revolves around introspection – regarding everything from processes, inputs and workflow to why you’re in your particular field and the impact you want to have on your community.

 A business map can come in many forms, including flowcharts, diagrams and value stream maps, or it can be created with various types of software.
 Don’t get caught up in the details and choose a combination of modules that work best for your company.
 The format is less important than the questions you ask to develop it and the mindset behind it.